 For more information see Negative Binomial Distribution on Wikipedia.
-However note that the wikipedia page inverts the definition of success/failure.
+However, at the time of writing, the wikipedia page inverts the definition of success/failure.
 In practice there are many ways of parameterising the negative binomial parameterisation, PoPy uses the SciPy parameterisation described here:-